FELLOWSHIP PHILOSOPHY & OVERVIEW

 The First Year

 Depending on the academic year there will be 1-2 first year fellows that both start with a clinical rotation.
-Both fellows’ first year will consist of ten months of clinical reproductive endocrinology and infertility under the guidance of Dr. Richard Scott and Dr. Marie Werner.
+Both fellows’ first year will consist of ten months of clinical reproductive endocrinology and infertility under the guidance of Dr. Marie Werner and our REI faculty.
 During this rotation the fellows will have urology exposure with Dr. Philip Cheng.
 This is combined with one month in the clinical andrology and endocrinology laboratory, and one month of embryology laboratory experience.
 During the first year, the daily schedule for the fellows will consist of shared morning ART monitoring which will start at 6 AM each weekday morning.

 Our fellows are focused on clinical care, academics, and research in the area of Reproductive Endocrinology.
 Call is limited to the area of Reproductive Endocrinology only with no in-house call or general OB-GYN call of any kind.
 Additionally the fellows will not be used to staff general OB-GYN clinics at any time unlike many other fellowships around the US.